Children's programming on CBS: CBS Dream Team/CBS WKND (2013–present)

 On July 24, 2013, CBS announced that it had entered into a programming agreement with Litton Entertainment (which already programs a Saturday morning block syndicated to ABC owned-and-operated stations and affiliates and has subsequently begun producing a similarly formatted block for CBS' co-owned sister network The CW as of October 4, 2014) to launch a new Saturday morning block featuring live-action E/I lifestyle, wildlife and documentary programming aimed at teenagers between the ages of 13 and 18.
 The new Litton-produced block, the CBS Dream Team, debuted on September 28, 2013, marking the return to an exclusively live-action Saturday morning programming block to the network since the discontinuance of the experimental Think CBS Kids block in September 1998 (once again ending the entirety of conventional children's programming—animated or otherwise—airing on CBS).
 The block's lineup consisted mainly of newer series (including one scripted police procedural, The Inspectors, a format Litton has not used on programs airing on its other blocks), with the cooking series Recipe Rehab migrating to the Dream Team from the ABC-syndicated Litton's Weekend Adventure block.

 On March 20, 2018, CBS and Litton announced that the block was renewed for five more seasons, through 2023.

 On September 21, 2023, CBS announced that it would rebrand to CBS WKND starting October 7, 2023.

 Potential future partnerships with Nickelodeon

-Following the announcement of the second merger between Viacom and CBS Corporation, former CBS Corporation CEO Joseph Ianniello was receptive to the possibility of the return of Nickelodeon children's programming to CBS.
-As CBS is currently under contract with Litton Entertainment (now present-day Hearst Media Production Group) to carry the CBS Weekend E/I programming block until the end of the 2025-26 television season, any Nickelodeon programming that CBS would decide to add would have to comply with the FCC's E/I requirements (as the network's affiliates use the block for most of their E/I compliance); as with cable television, advertising restrictions would still be enforced for any programming targeted at children under 13.
+Following the announcement of the second merger between CBS Corporation and Viacom, former CBS Corporation CEO Joseph Ianniello was receptive to the possibility of the return of Nickelodeon children's programming to CBS.
+However, Ianniello left CBS in 2020, and CBS has continued to carry the CBS WKND E/I programming block since the merger.